Sean-Mc-Mahon/ms2-seanmcmahon-digital-design/README.md

 ### Existing Features

-- All Pages - All pages will have atoggle switch allowing users to switch between dark and light modes.
+> - All Pages - All pages will have atoggle switch allowing users to switch between dark and light modes which stores preferences to local storage.
+Color themes can be selected and are saved to session storage.
+The footer provides links to social pages.

-- Index - The index uses a gallery to showcase projects in each section of the site.
+> - Index - The index uses a gallery to showcase projects in each section of the site.
+On large devices users may hover over a header to display the relevant image in the gallery, on small devices both headers and gallery images cycle through in sync using keyframes.

-- Renders - This page uses a toggle to switch between different versions of an image.
+> - Renders - A bootstrap carousel allows users to cycle through images.

-- 3D Models - This page uses Google Model Viewer to orbit around a model.
+> - 3D Models - This page uses Google Model Viewer to orbit around a model, this page uses Google Model Viewer which allows users to orbit around the model and even view the model in Augmented Reality on a mobile device.

-- Furniture - This page uses Google Model Viewer to orbit around digital models and a carousel to display photographs of the finished project.
+> - Furniture - A bootstrap carousel allows users to cycle through images.

-- Portraits - This page uses images as well as a video on autoplay to display digital portraits.
+> - Portraits - This page uses images as well as a video on autoplay to display digital portraits.

-- Contact - This section has a form where users can enquire about updates as well as a google map.
+> - Contact - This section has a form where users can enquire about updates as well as a google map.

 ### Features Left to Implement